Tips on teaching, technique, practicing and more from members of the FLUTE listserv. Used with permission.

 Cherie N. Thomas (1989)

 Vibrato is used to increase and decrease intensity.
-It is sometimes considered
+It is sometimes

-a tone ornament and is used most of the time.
-Good vibrato goes above and
+considered a tone ornament and is used most of the time.
+Good

-below the tone center an equal amount.
-It sounds forced and sharp if it doesn't
+vibrato goes above and below the tone center an equal amount.
+It

-drop below tone center enough, and it sounds flat and sickly if it does not
+and it sounds flat and sickly if it does not rise above tone center

-rise above tone center adequately.
-It takes about 6 weeks to develop if it
+adequately.
+It takes about 6 weeks to develop if it is pursued

-is pursued correctly and consistently.
+correctly and consistently.
 Start by using a two-octave F major

 scale in whole notes, one pitch per whole note.
-Begin by pulsating "hah-hah-hah" on
+Begin by pulsating

-each scale degree.
-Be careful not to allow the tongue or throat to stop the
+"hah-hah-hah" on each scale degree.
+Be careful not to allow the

-sound at the end of each pulse.
-Also, unlike any other time you play, DON'T
+tongue or throat to stop the sound at the end of each pulse.
+Also,

-start each pulse with the tongue.
-After this is mastered, switch to the pulsed
+tongue.
+After this is mastered, switch to the pulsed patterns listed

-pattern DAILY for six weeks.
+DAILY for six weeks.
 The first column builds control and the second

 column develops musicality.
-This is one of the ugliest exercises you will
+This is one of the ugliest exercises you

-ever do, so try not to be self-conscious: just let it be ugly.
+will ever do, so try not to be self-conscious: just let it be ugly.

 ---------- Forwarded message ----------